Kimberella: Etymology

 The genus is named in honour of Mr. John Kimber, student, teacher, and collector; who lost his life during an expedition to Central Australia in 1964.
 Originally, the genus was given the name Kimberia, however, the name Kimberia was already in use as a subgenus of Turritella (Gastropoda), according to Dr. N. H. Ludbrook; and a new genus, Kimberella, was proposed by Mary Wade in 1972.

 Occurrence

-Kimberella has been found in the Ediacara Hills of South Australia, in the Ust' Pinega Formation in the White Sea region of northwest Russia and the Kushk Series of central Iran.
+Kimberella has been found in the Ediacara Hills of South Australia, in the Ust' Pinega Formation in the White Sea region of northwest Russia, the Kushk Series of central Iran, the Mohyliv Formation in Podolia, Ukraine, and the Kauriyala Formation in the Lesser Himalayan Range region of India.
 In 2014, Kimberella fossils were found in Brazil, but later studies showed fossils of other Silurian animals.
-The White Sea fossils are often associated with the Ediacaran "animals" Tribrachidium and Dickinsonia, as well as meandering trace fossil trails (possibly made by Kimberella itself), and algae.
-Beds in the White Sea succession have been dated to and by radiometric dating, using uranium-lead ratios in zircons found in volcanic ash layers that are sandwiched between layers that contain Kimberella fossils.
+In 2026.
+Kimberella fossils were reported from the Blueflower Formation of Canada.
+The White Sea fossils are often associated with the Ediacaran animals Tribrachidium and Dickinsonia, as well as meandering trace fossil trails (possibly made by Kimberella itself), and algae.
+Beds in the White Sea succession have been dated from 558 to by radiometric dating, using uranium-lead ratios in zircons found in volcanic ash layers that are sandwiched between layers that contain Kimberella fossils.
 Kimberella fossils are also known from beds both older and younger than this precisely dated range.
 The fossils from the Ediacara Hills have not been dated precisely.